Lose Weight with the Paleo Diet

-Emory University conducted research that suggests that our Paleolithic ancestors had a diet that consisted of approximately 35% of their calories from fats, 35% from carbohydrates, and 30% from protein.
+Emory University conducted research that suggests that our Paleolithic ancestors had a diet that comprised approximately 35% of their calories from fats, 35% from carbohydrates, and 30% from protein.

 Join a Community of Paleo Followers

-One of the great benefits of following the Paleo diet is that it offers much more than just a nutritious diet that will help you lose weight.
-It’s also about the support that is available to those who follow this type of eating plan.
+One of the great benefits of following the Paleo diet is that it offers much more than just a nutritious eating plan that will help you lose weight.
+It’s also about the excellent support that is available to those who follow this healthy lifestyle.
 There are many online forums, Meetup groups, and Facebook pages where you can connect with other paleo eaters for support and menu ideas.
 This type of camaraderie and support isn’t something you’ll likely find with many other diets.

 Paleo Means No Modern Convenience Foods